 2.1 Population health) In general, urinary tract and kidney infections affect two age groups: infants and older adults, particularly those in aged care.
 In both groups, kidney infections can indicate a need for either higher quality service provision or better education on infant hygiene practices.
 Aboriginal and Torres Strait Islander people.
 Aboriginal and Torres Strait Islanders people are likely to experience significantly poorer health and life outcomes across all ages and stages, from pregnancy to premature mortality.
 Please refer to the Closing the Gap report (2016) at Appendix B for more detailed statistics and data sources.
 Please also refer to the determinants list in the Aboriginal and Torres Strait Islanders Data Profile (Appendix E5).
 A short snapshot of key statistics is included below.
-Refer to the Aboriginal and Torres Islander Health section of the needs analysis. relatively small Aboriginal and Torres Strait Islander populatio the major health inequalities experienced by this group acro range of indicators suggest that these populations in the region Torres Strait Islander population, Determinants: All age groups Population: Aboriginal residents tend to be younger than non-Aboriginal residents.
+Refer to the Aboriginal and Torres Islander Health section of the needs analysis.
+While the NWMPHN region has a relatively small Aboriginal and Torres Strait Islander population, the major health inequalities experienced by this group across a range of indicators suggest that these populations in the region require specific interventions to Determinants: All age groups Population: Aboriginal residents tend to be younger than non-Aboriginal residents.
 Disadvantage: almost 40 per cent of Aboriginal people in Victoria are at the highest level of disadvantage (lowest 20 per cent of Index of Relative Socio-Economic Disadvantage scores).
 Education: 30 per cent gap in Year 12/equivalent or ACQ attainment between Aboriginal and non-Aboriginal Australians.